 You don’t want your elements filling the entire screen with no space around them, since that can feel cluttered to users.
 Instead, use padding and whitespace to make everything more readable, scrollable, and understandable—this is one of the biggest elements of human-computer interaction (HCI).

 Contrast is the difference between two elements on a screen.
-For example, black text on a white background creates a nice contrast.
-This also ties the other design principles together, since the emphasized element should contrast with all of the other elements on the page.
+For example, black text on a white background creates visual contrast.
+Contrast also ties the other design principles together, since the emphasized element should contrast with all of the other elements on the page.

-Design tip: Within your design system, it’s important to create a design style guide to keep track of the colors, fonts, and logos that make up your brand; ideally each project you design will have a style guide in place to ensure uniformity, especially if you’re working within a large team.
+Design tip: Within your design system, it’s important to create a design style guide to keep track of the colors, fonts, and logos that make up your project.
+Ideally, each project you design will have a style guide in place to ensure uniformity, especially if you’re working within a large team.

-To create unique designs, you need to do something different than everyone else.
+To create unique designs, you need to do something different and unique.
 But how do you do this if everyone is following the same design principles?
-Breaking the rules means walking a fine line, but in some instances, you can do so to achieve a unique goal.
+Breaking the rules means walking a fine line, but in some instances, you can do so to achieve a particular goal.

-For example, breaking the common rules of scale can be a good way to design something more on the creative side than the practical side.
+For example, breaking the common rules of scale can be a good way to design something that leans on the creative side rather than the practical side.
 In the example below, it’s easy to see that some hierarchy and scale rules were broken.
 However, the final result looks appealing.

-When you combine these principles of UX design with your unique design style, you will find that all of these principles complement not only each other but the existing principles and ideas in your design work.
-This combination creates a winning formula for you to step up your design skills and produce quality work.
+When you combine the seven key principles of design with your unique design style, you will find that they complement one another, as well as the existing principles and ideas in your design work.
+This combination creates a winning formula for you to step up your design skills and produce quality content.
 Just remember, sometimes it’s okay to break the rules.